alfonsotech/lesson_plans/03_javascript_one_bonus.md

 # Recursion

 ### What does it mean by iterative solution?
+It means a some sort of loop where you iterate through a set
 ### What does it mean by recursive solution?
+where you use a function within that function. where you call a function as a part of that function
 ### Factorial example

 ### Sigma example